CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: METHODOLOGY

 \subsection{Feedforward Instruction Learning}

-The idea of feedforward instruction learning originates primarily from~\cite{ref27}.
-This approach leverages a baseline gait motion as a feedforward signal, providing the robot with a clear starting point for locomotion.
-By integrating the reward mechanism of reinforcement learning, the robot can rapidly learn and master diverse locomotion gaits.
-This method significantly reduces the exploration required when starting from a random policy, thereby optimizing the robot’s learning process for complex action sequences.
-We adapt this idea to wheeled-legged robots by injecting feedforward trajectories solely into the hip-pitch and knee-pitch joints, with the knee trajectory amplitude set to twice that of the hip.
-The composite desired joint position is computed as follows:
+The concept of feedforward instruction learning, primarily inspired by~\cite{ref27}, utilizes a baseline gait motion as a heuristic signal to guide policy exploration.
+In this work, we adapt this mechanism to bipedal wheeled robots by injecting feedforward trajectories exclusively into the hip-pitch and knee-pitch joints.
+The composite desired joint action $\boldsymbol{a}_t$ is formulated as: